 “Wake awake, for the night is flying!” sings the choristers to herald the advent of the infant savior.
 Baroque strings, winds and harpsichord accompany choir and soloists.

-In the highly spiritual tradition, there is an idea that playing music taps into Brahma, the creator god in Hinduism, where the beginning of life on earth was made with vibration.
-This not unlike the notion that, “In the beginning was the Word, and the Word was with God, and the Word was God.”
+This highly spiritual tradition includes an idea that playing music taps into Brahma, the creator god in Hinduism, where the beginning of life on earth was made with vibration: “In the beginning was the Word, and the Word was with God, and the Word was God.”
 Come to this concert to engage in musical learning and appreciation of what is beautiful and good in other cultures: a lesson in building bridge, not walls, across our common humanity.

 A gorgeous, post-romantic setting of the Requiem mass, accompanied by organ and instrumental soloists.
 Duruflé’s Requiem is based directly on the ancient Gregorian chant.